-We’re committed to responsible supply chains through inclusive, ethical and sustainable procurement.
-We work with suppliers and internal teams to deliver smart, cost-effective solutions that benefit students, communities and the environment.
+We’re committed to ethical, inclusive and sustainable procurement.
+We work with suppliers to deliver positive social and environmental outcomes that benefit students, communities and the environment.
+We prioritise diverse suppliers to support communities and create local jobs.

 Supporting apprentices and trainees is a key goal for TAFE NSW.
 We work with suppliers who share this commitment.